fuzzygroup/blog/_posts/2016-12-18-tech-interviewing-is-broken-a-suggestion.md

 ## Test What You Know 3 - Debugging

 This is my personal favorite in terms of interviewing tests.
 Debugging for engineers is the equivalent for wood workers of *measure twice, cut once*.
 Debugging is the **essential** skill that tells you how an engineer tackles a problem and watching how someone debugs something is always interesting.

-My first business partner, Brian, was an absolute super hero at this.
+My first business partner, Brian Giedt, was an absolute super hero at this.
 You could hand Brian a code base with 3.5 million lines of C in it, describe the error and say "go" and he'd find it and fix it.
 You might not always like the way he fixed it but he'd get it done and get it done in short order.
 I'm not, yet, at that stage but I do quite well.
 Once again my suggestion here is to give the interviewee a current problem you're debugging and then watch his progress.
 Yes he's going to be missing the overall context you have but you're looking for approach / technique here more than actual results.
 And, once again, you yourself might learn something.

 Let me illustrate this with an example from my own pair programming history.
 [Dv](http://www.dasari.me) used to work for me and we'd pair but not always as often as we should have.
 One day he was watching my technique, I was using raise statements as my primary tool and he finally said "Let's try the debugger".
 He dropped a few gems in my Gemfile and then added the debugger pragma at the offending spot in the code and we restarted.
 And you know what?
 My life has **never been the same** since.
 That's not hyperbole by any means.
 I write / debug ruby code 60+ hours per week or 3,120 hours per year and, based on my own premise, more of that is spend debugging than writing.
 By teaching me how to use the debugger gem, my life was literally changed.